nivram913/ONVIF-Fuzzer/README.md

 - The *service url* is the url that handle the ONVIF service (like "/onvif/device_service")
 - You must specify *user* and *password* for authenticate requests (for now, only HTTP Digest is currently in use)
 - You can specify a custom known attacks list file in the last argument
+- You can choose how many payloads are generated per parameter

 ### Default parameters value in template files (*populate.py* tool)